Which Grocery Stores Offer the Best Prices?

 A handful of smaller local and regional chains offer high-quality products and service—without imposing a big price penalty.

 In many of the seven metro areas we studied, there are one or two regional or local chains that are fan favorites for offering high-quality products and service at reasonable or low prices.
 For example, in the Boston area, Market Basket offers low prices and received high overall ratings from its customers.
-In the Chicago area, shoppers love the quality of produce and meat at Mariano's, which charges lower prices than Jewel-Osco, Meijer, and several other big chains.
-And we found Woodman’s offers very low prices and received high overall ratings from its customers.
-In the Minneapolis-St. Paul area, Fresh Thyme Farmers market offers low prices and gets above-average ratings from its customers, and Hy-Vee earns very high ratings and offers prices that are lower than Cub’s.
+In the Chicago area, shoppers love Woodman’s offers low prices and received high overall ratings from its customers.
+And in the Boston, Philadalphia, and Washington, D.C., areas, Wegmans for several years has consistently earned very high ratings from its customers for quality and charges prices that are lower than traditional chains like Acme, Giant, Safeway, Shaw's, ShopRite, and Stop & Shop.

 But in some cities, you can’t have it all.